mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-forms-python.md

 There are many options when using Layout, Rows and Cells with Eto to place controls.
 For more information on the details of using Layouts see the Eto Layout advanced Options with Python (TODO)

-## Control delegates and events
+## Control Delegates and Events

-The last section of the Dialog class in the example is a series of class methods:
+The last section of the Dialog class, in the example, is a series of class methods:

 1. Methods used to access the class members
 2. Method actions for binding to control events.

-A common practice is to create a function that returns the value of a control you might want to read or write to:
+A common practice is to create a function that returns the value of a control you might want to get or set:

 ```python
     # Get the value of the textbox